 The font that you choose for your logo can say a great deal about the type of event you’re having, regardless of the actual words used.
 Script fonts can lend an air of elegance to a formal gathering.
 A font that’s wide and loopy feels whimsical and creative.
 A serif is a traditional choice, while a sleek modern sans-serif feels more progressive.

 Choose a font that conveys the level of formality for your event, so guests know how to dress and what type of atmosphere to expect.
 A classy black tie dinner with a bubbly font feels confusing, as would a sleek script font for a rodeo.
 Select your typography carefully to make sure you’re sending the right message.

-Each color has its own distinct psychological properties that will influence how people perceive your logo.
+Each color has its own distinct psychological properties that will influence how people perceive your event logo design.
 Understanding the basics of color psychology can help you choose the right hues.
+Psychology of colors will teach you all you need to know.
 Red is associated with strength, excitement, and courage.
 Warm orange is fun and comforting.
 Yellow is an optimistic hue often associated with creativity.

 Blue is associated with communication, intelligence, and efficiency.
 This is why you see blue in many tech and business logos.
 Green carries environmental associations.
 It also feels refreshing and peaceful, which makes it a popular choice for spas or medical companies.
 Purple has spiritual connotations.
 It also feels luxurious.

 If your event promotes a certain team, organization, or company, you can easily create relevant associations by using similar colors for your event logo.